This city is infectious -- there's an incredible energy and atmosphere here that's hard to describe.

-MyDBerlin: Why do you love living in Berlin?
+MyDBerlin: Why did you love living in Berlin?

 Adam: Oh, tough question!
 I love cities like London and NYC because they've both got great gay scenes (probably the world's best), but they're also just such big cities they can be overwhelming.
 Smaller cities that are equally fun and interesting are sometimes a better comparison.
 I think Tel Aviv has a lot of what Berlin offers and it's another favorite city of mine!

-Adam: I love the freedom and flexibility of owning my own publication - everything from the initial set-up and day-to-day social media (I'm probably addicted to Twitter and Instagram!) to the bigger projects such as my redesign or exciting marketing promotions.
+Adam: I love the freedom and flexibility of owning my own publication - everything from the initial set-up and day-to-day social media (I'm probably addicted to Twitter and Instagram!) to exciting marketing promotions.
 I worked in the publishing industry (as a graphic designer) for three years right out of university, but being able to control every step of the process is exciting and scary - that's why I love blogging.
 The thrill of doing my own thing!